Journal Author

 My Routine

-I have become addicted, I hope in a healthy way, to reading the Bible in 90 days.
-I've been committed to doing this continually for the past three and a half years.
-This is definitely not meditating or studying God's word, but more about being constantly washed by His word.
-For me it has made scripture truly foundational and vibrantly alive in my life.
-It's like reading God's memoirs and discovering new things about Him everyday.
+I have become addicted to reading the Bible in 90 days.
+For me it has made Scripture truly foundational and vibrantly alive in my life.
+It’s like reading God’s memoirs and discovering new things about Him everyday.
+This is different from meditating or studying Scripture and more about being constantly washed by God’s word.

 08